 Pedialyte TM and similar "rehydration formulas" consist of water with sugar and certain minerals.
 The sugar helps provide energy, and the minerals helps the body absorb water better.
 Unfortunately Pedialyte doesn't taste all that good (I didn't think much of it when I tried it, and most children I know agree.)
 There are flavoured versions available, but sometimes they aren't all that great-tasting either.
 Other brands of rehydration fluids (Infalyte, Rehydralyte) may taste better to some people; they certainly taste different.
 Altough we have occasionally recommended boiling rice in water, pouring off the water, and serving the water (which contains sugars, minerals, and proteins from the rice) to a child with gastroenteritis, we no longer recommend that; there aren't enough minerals or carbohydrates in the rice water for it to be well-absorbed.
 Giving rice in the cooking water, however, does seem to help.

 Many of us have tried to get children to drink Pedialyte by mixing it with other things.
 The risk here is that changing the sugar/mineral balance will make the fluids harder to absorb.
 Unsweetened Kool-Aid is fairly safe, since it contains no sugar.
 Although I've tried it in desperation myself, I do not recommend mixing soda pop into Pedialyte if you can avoid it.
 The sugar concentration of, for example, PepsiCola will throw the Pedialyte balance way off -- and, in fact, there is so much sugar in most soft drinks that they can act as laxatives and worsen diarrhea.
 The same holds true for some "sports drinks" (Gatorade is a sports drink, but I'm not sure what its sugar content is).
-I haven't tried mixing diet soda and Pedialyte; that may be all right but might cause problems.
+I haven't tried mixing diet soda and Pedialyte; that may be all right but might cause different kinds of problems.

 Another fluid you should avoid with severe gastroenteritis is plain water in large amounts.
 Plain water is not absorbed as well as water with sugar and minerals.
 More important, since you lose minerals as well as water in diarrhea and plain water doesn't make up for the minerals lost, your mineral balances can be thrown way off -- possibly to the point of having seizures.
+This is especially likely in small children whose mineral balances can be upset with relatively small (for grown-ups) amounts of water.

 If your child is vomiting persistently, it's best not to push fluids very hard -- the results can be frustrating (and a mess) for all concerned.
 I treat vomiting by waiting about 10-15 minutes after the last feeding attempt, then giving a very small amount of clear liquid (as little as a teaspoon).
 If this stays down, then give another teaspoon 3-5 minutes later.
 If that stays down also, then increase the next feeding by 1 teaspoon, and keep increasing the amount until you are giving 2-4 ounces/feeding (depending on your child's size).
 If your child throws up a feeding, wait about 15 minutes, then resume at one teaspoon per feeding and work up again.
 Again, watch the urine output -- that's the best indicator of whether you're getting enough fluid in.